From 'foot in the door' project to business driven ICT overhaul

 Len Findlay, VMtech chief executive, says the relationship started with a ‘foot in the door' project for a security refresh.

-“Our proactive stance in understanding their technology needs and subsequently proposing solutions to modernise their infrastructure led us to drive the network and data centre transformation,” Findlay says.
+“Our proactive stance in understanding their technology needs and subsequently proposing solutions to modernise their infrastructure led us to drive the network and data center transformation,” Findlay says.